Build AI agents with portal and VS Code

 Interact with your agent using VS Code

 As a developer, you may spend some time working in the Foundry portal; but you’re also likely to spend a lot of time in Visual Studio Code.
-The AI Toolkit extension provides a convenient way to work with Foundry project resources without leaving the development environment.
+The Foundry Toolkit for VS Code extension provides a convenient way to work with Foundry project resources without leaving the development environment.

 Install and configure the VS Code extension

-If you already have installed the extension for AI Toolkit, you can skip this section.
+If you already have installed the Foundry Toolkit extension, you can skip this section.

 -